Ningsang-Jabegu/Personal-Portfolio-Site/SECURITY.md

 I take the security of my personal portfolio website seriously.
 If you believe you have found a security vulnerability, please report it to me by following these steps:

-1. **Do not report the vulnerability publicly**: Please do not report the vulnerability on public forums, social media, etc. I appreciate your help in keeping the disclosure process orderly and coordinated.
++ <em>**Do not report the vulnerability publicly** :</em><br>
+    Please do not report the vulnerability on public forums, social media, etc. I appreciate your help in keeping the disclosure process orderly and coordinated.

++ <em>**Email Me**:</em><br>
-2. **Email Me**: Send an email to ningsanglimbu5203@gmail.com.
+    Send an email to ningsanglimbu5203@gmail.com.
 If possible, encrypt your message using our public PGP key to prevent unnecessary exposure to the public.

-3. **What to include in your email**: Please include as much information as possible about the vulnerability This might include the steps to reproduce the vulnerability, potential impacts, and its location.
++ <em>**What to include in your email** :</em><br>
+    Please include as much information as possible about the vulnerability This might include the steps to reproduce the vulnerability, potential impacts, and its location.
 Please include the screenshots of it too if possible.

-4. **What to expect after you have reported a vulnerability**: I will acknowledge your email within 48 hours.
++ <em>**What to expect after you have reported a vulnerability** :</em><br>
+    I will acknowledge your email within 48 hours.
 I will also communicate with you about the next steps and any other necessary information.

 Thank you for helping me ensure the security of my personal portfolio web project.